-- Make a significant contribution to the development, implementation and promotion of Charles Sturt learning and teaching methodologies, processes, technologies and tools, to deliver highquality student-centred learning opportunities in the discipline of dentistry and as required to meet the teaching needs of the University.
-Achieve excellence in teaching in a range of delivery modes, which may include face to face and online teaching and assessment. - Build strong professional relationships with students and provide timely and appropriate consultation and feedback. - Contribute significantly to collaborative processes to design, deliver and continually improve high quality courses and learning experiences for students including the giving and receiving of constructive feedback. - Actively contribute to high performing multi-disciplinary teams with an outcome focus and the development of a respectful, trusting and collaborative working environment. - Make a significant contribution to the development and improvement of policy and practice through involvement in professional/industry associations, accreditation authorities, conference
+- Make an outstanding contribution to the development, implementation and promotion of CSU learning and teaching methodologies, processes, technologies and tools to deliver and lead high quality student centred learning opportunities in the relevant discipline and as required to meet the teaching needs of the University.
+Achieve excellence in teaching in a range of delivery modes, which may include face to face and online teaching and assessment. - Build strong professional relationships with students and provide timely and appropriate consultation and feedback. - Provide leadership in collaborative processes to design, deliver and continually improve high quality courses and learning experiences for students including the giving and receiving of constructive feedback. - Provide significant mentoring and coaching to support the academic development of colleagues. - Establish and maintain strategic relationships and networks with a range of stakeholders including community, government and industry/professional bodies. - Expand current knowledge and understanding of the relevant discipline through original and substantial contributions to industry engagement and/or scholarly activities or similar. - Develop and execute a research plan with a strategic research and innovation focus aligned to the overall strategies of the University. - Build a record of research which contributes to the development of the discipline whilst maintaining up-to-date research records within Charles Sturt's Research Output (CRO) repository, including evidence of engagement with the the Scholarship of Teaching and Learning and the Scholarly Activity Framework. - Provide leadership and foster partnerships with the professions that bring direct benefit to the strategic work of the university, in terms of teaching, workplace learning, course profile and/or areas of research strength. - Make an outstanding contribution to the development and improvement of policy and practice through involvement in professional/industry associations, accreditation authorities, conference organisations, advisory bodies, and national or international delegations, consistent with the University's Outside Professional Activities Policy. - Engage in professional activities linked to knowledge development and problem solving such as research with, for and about the profession and about professional practice; projects related to critical evaluation and enhancement of practice; collaborations with research colleagues and professions/industries/businesses; authorship/editorship. - Other duties appropriate to the classification as required.

-- organisations, advisory bodies, and national or international delegations, consistent with the University's Outside Professional Activities Policy. - Engage in professional activities linked to knowledge development and problem solving such as research with, for and about the profession and about professional practice; projects related to critical evaluation and enhancement of practice; collaborations with research colleagues and professions/industries/businesses; authorship/editorship. - Provide leadership and management, as appropriate, in the convening, coordination and delivery of subjects and/or courses.
-This may include coordinating and/or leading other staff including casual academic staff. - Proactively develop and foster relationships with a range of stakeholders including community, government departments, and professional bodies. - Provide leadership and foster partnerships with the professions that bring direct benefit to the strategic work of the CRDOH and/or the SDMS and University, in terms of teaching, workplace learning, course profile and/or areas of research strength. - Engage with the Scholarship of Teaching and Learning and Identify and follow opportunities for collaborative research projects with internal and/or external researchers, - Develop and execute a research plan with a strategic research and innovation focus aligned to the overall strategies of the University. - Build a record of research which contributes to the development of the discipline whilst maintaining up-to-date research records within Charles Sturt's Research Output (CRO) repository, including evidence of engagement with the the Scholarship of Teaching and Learning and the Scholarly Activity Framework. - Other duties appropriate to the classification as required.